PX4/PX4-user_guide/en/ros/ros2_comm.md

 $ source clean_all.bash --ros1_ws_dir <path/to/px4_ros_com_ros1/ws>
 ```

-## Creating a ROS2 listener
+## Creating a ROS 2 listener

-With the `px4_ros_com` built successfully, one can now take advantage of the generated *microRTPS* agent app and also from the generated sources and headers of the ROS2 msgs from `px4_msgs`, which represent a one-to-one matching with the uORB counterparts.
+With the `px4_ros_com` built successfully, one can now take advantage of the generated *microRTPS* agent app and also from the generated sources and headers of the ROS 2 msgs from `px4_msgs`, which represent a one-to-one matching with the uORB counterparts.

-To create a listener node on ROS2, lets take as an example the `sensor_combined_listener.cpp` node under `px4_ros_com/src/examples/listeners`:
+To create a listener node on ROS 2, lets take as an example the `sensor_combined_listener.cpp` node under `px4_ros_com/src/examples/listeners`:

 ```cpp
 #include <rclcpp/rclcpp.hpp>
 #include <px4_msgs/msg/sensor_combined.hpp>
 ```

-The above brings to use the required C++ libraries to interface with the ROS2 middleware.
+The above brings to use the required C++ libraries to interface with the ROS 2 middleware.
 It also includes the required message header file.

 ```cpp